cranchange/cran_change.org/letter.md

 1. **Consult with the community to create a policy on archival**.

 This would help to set expectations beforehand and the package maintainers to organize their time to work on the package to address any required change.
 Longer time on difficult platforms, those without alternative checking venues, also ensures that the package maintainers have time to explore these platforms, identify and fix any potential error.
 For example: Minimum 6 weeks for policy change, 6 weeks for failing tests.
 12 weeks for tests failing on platforms that are difficult to access.
 More time would prevent archival of packages with extensive testing but lack of resources to test on platforms and settings difficult to access, this would also enable that packages maintainer to confidently not expose more test to CRAN checks without fear of a sudden archival.
-This will also help contributors who have no paid time to work on open source, with other familiar responsabilities, or with health issues at the moment the bugs are detected on CRAN.
+This will also help contributors who have no paid time to work on open source, with other familiar responsibilities, or with health issues at the moment the bugs are detected on CRAN.

 2. **Standardise build environments** and publish reproducible configuration so that contributors can test against CRAN environments.